NPR: Michael memorabilia is selling big right now, as NPR's Tovia Smith reports.

 TOVIA SMITH: Talk about timing.
 For six months, Darren Julien had been planning a Michael Jackson memorabilia auction in Las Vegas for June 26th.
 That, of course, would turn out to be the day after Jackson's death.

-Mr. DARREN JULIEN (Julien's Auctions): I mean Michael Jackson's collectability changed overnight, and he went from an icon to a legend.
+DARREN JULIEN: I mean Michael Jackson's collectability changed overnight, and he went from an icon to a legend.
 And we knew his value had increased, but we had no idea how high.

 SMITH: Before the auction, Julien thought a signed Jackson Five album might go for about $600.